|

 France in 1852.
 Although other countries built these types of

-a rigid internal steel structure (unlike the flexible bodied
+with a rigid internal steel structure (unlike the flexible bodied

 blimps common today).
 Inside the craft were large bags filled

-with gas that gave the ship its lift as well as catwalks to
+with gas that gave the ship its lift, as well as catwalks to

 allow the crew to move back and forth inside the hull to service